-- Federal officials report that the rate of high school seniors vaping marijuana has doubled in the past 2 years.
+- Federal officials report that the rate of vaping cannabis among students of every grade has doubled in the past 10 years.

-- They also point out that marijuana products today are more potent than they were decades ago.
+- They also point out that cannabis products today are more potent than they were decades ago.

-This is of concern to health experts, considering the thousands of people who have been injured by black market vaping products this year.
+This is of concern to health experts, considering the thousands of people who have been injured by black market vaping products.

 That’s on top of concerns about what regular cannabis consumption can do to the still-developing young mind.

-While the report has regularly tracked marijuana and other illicit drug use, this was the first time it measured how many teens vape marijuana daily.
-It found about 3.5 percent of high school seniors do so and 3 percent of sophomores do as well.
+While the report has regularly tracked cannabis and other recreational drug use, this was the first time it measured how many teens vape cannabis daily.
+It found about 3.5 percent of high school seniors do so, and 3 percent of sophomores do as well.

 But the report did state that fewer high school seniors say they are using prescription drugs such as opioid pain relievers like Vicodin and the ADHD medication Adderall.